 Whatever YOU dream of doing in this life, it’s worth it.
+Even if it requires a life changing decision.

 The sacrifices and struggles that are sure to come along with your dreams are worth it too.